TimothyYe/godns/README.md

 #### Multiple API URLs

-GoDNS supports to fetch the public IP from multiple URLs via a simple round-robin algorithm.
+GoDNS supports fetching the public IP from multiple URLs via a simple round-robin algorithm.
 If the first URL fails, it will try the next one until it succeeds.
 Here is an example of the configuration:

 ```json
   "ip_urls": [